Marvin is a member of the Hall of Fame. His citation appears below:

 He received the Clark-Porter Medal for enhancing the quality of campus life, and the Eldridge L. Eliason Award for athletic and scholastic standing.

 After graduation, Marty received both Masters and Doctorate degrees in Economics from Cornell University.
 In 1980, he was selected as one of the most outstanding Black Americans in the field of economics by the Board of Governors of the Federal Reserve in Washington, D.C.
-He was previously employed at the Brookings Institution and currently works at the Congressional Budget Office.
+He was previously employed at the Brookings Institution and the Congressional Budget Office and currently works at the Federal Reserve Bank of Philadelphia.